-It's time to get out and about.
-Set your sights on the horizon and find freedom with a coastal Victorian escape.
+It's time to get out and about: set your sights to the south and find freedom with a coastal Victorian escape.

-Image: Gibson Steps Beach, 12 Apostles, Great Ocean Road, Victoria, Australia
+Image: Port Fairy, Great Ocean Road, Victoria, Australia

 Meander the Shipwreck Coast to historic 19th-century fishing village Port Fairy, where wild nature is at its best.

-Set yourself up for summer at the end of the Great Ocean Road.
-Test out your skill on the waves with surfing lessons, head out for paddle boarding, or don your snazziest sun visor for a round of golf.
-Spot seals, birds, koalas, emus and plenty more wildlife on a visit to Tower Hill Reserve, a tour to Lady Julia Percy Island or on a beach walk all the way to Warrnambool's Thunder Point.
+In winter look out for Southern Right whales breaching right off the coast and at nearby Logans Beach in Warrnambool.
+Spot seals, birds, koalas, emus and plenty more wildlife on a visit to Tower Hill Reserve, a tour to Lady Julia Percy Island or on an exhilarating beach walk all the way to Warrnambool's Thunder Point.
 Make it a relaxed afternoon following an art trail or historic walking tour around the village.
-At night, sample the seasonal menu at French-inspired Merrijig Kitchen, and bed down in boutique accommodation for an easy breezy escape.
+At night, draw up for a cosy meal – sample the season menu at Merrijig Kitchen – and bed down in boutique accommodation for an easy breezy escape.

 283 kilometres (3.5 hours) out of Melbourne (inland route)